 Students who would like to be considered for advanced standing should present industry certifications to the Registrar when deciding which career major to enroll during the admission process.
-The Registrar will contact the instructor and will evaluate previous education and/or training documentation and determine whether or not the student may receive advanced standing for EOC Tech courses in the student's major of choice.
-Advance standing reduces the total number of career major course/hours that the student will need to complete at EOC Tech.
+The Registrar will contact the instructor and will evaluate previous education and/or training documentation and determine whether or not the student may receive advanced standing for EOCTC courses in the student's major of choice.
+Advance standing reduces the total number of career major course/hours that the student will need to complete at EOCTC.

-When a student completes EOC Tech courses with at least a 73%/C grade average in one major and then changes to another major, advanced standing may be given for EOC Tech courses which are duplicated in the second major.
+When a student completes EOCTC courses with at least a 73%/C grade average in one major and then changes to another major, advanced standing will be given for those EOCTC courses which are duplicated in the second major.
 The only exception is the EMT majors, which are not eligible for partial credit if the student has to re-take an EMT major in the future.